-- 2.2.21 Consistent with the Strategic Land Use Plan, the Island Development Plan makes provision for the Island's housing requirement for the first five years of the Island Development Plan period.
+2.2.22.
+Consistent with the Strategic Land Use Plan, the Island Development Plan makes provision for the Island's housing requirement for the first five years of the Island Development Plan period.
 The housing requirement is based on the States' housing indicator.
-At the time of drafting, this indicator is set at 300 additional new dwellings each year, but this will be subject to review by the States of Guernsey from time to time. - 2.2.22 In accordance with the Strategic Land Use Plan, the Environment Department seeks to ensure that a two-year housing provision is effectively made at any one time for housing permissions.
+At the time of drafting, this indicator is set at 300 additional new dwellings each year, but this will be subject to review by the States of Guernsey from time to time.

+2.2.23.
+In accordance with the Strategic Land Use Plan, the Authority seeks to ensure that a two-year housing provision is effectively made at any one time for housing permissions.
 New housing is deemed to be effectively available where planning permission has been granted even if the development is not yet complete.
-In order to protect the Island's housing stock, the Island Development Plan will generally not support a reduction in the number of residential units through development. - An appropriate mix balance and type of dwellings is desirable to ensure that all of the community's housing needs can be met.
+In order to protect the Island's housing stock, the Island Development Plan will generally not support a reduction in the number of residential units through development.

+2.2.24.
+An appropriate mix, balance and type of dwellings are desirable to ensure that all of the community's housing needs can be met.
 This is reflected in the Strategic Land Use Plan which seeks to ensure that provision is effectively made to meet the annual requirement for the creation of new homes and that homes are of an appropriate mix of tenures, housing sizes and types to meet the Island's housing needs.
 Where housing proposals can accommodate a variety of dwellings, it will normally be expected that the mix is reflective of the demographic profile of households requiring housing at that time.
-However, it is acknowledged that in some circumstances there will be important economic or social reasons to provide a particular type. - 2.2.24 The Strategic Land Use Plan allows for the Island Development Plan to put in place policies that require market housing to contribute toward affordable housing and to do so using Planning Covenants or through imposition of conditions on the grant of planning permission.
+However, it is acknowledged that in some circumstances there will be important economic or social reasons to provide a particular type.

+2.2.25.
+The Strategic Land Use Plan allows for the Island Development Plan to put in place policies that require market housing to contribute toward affordable housing and to do so using Planning Covenants or through imposition of conditions on the grant of planning permission.
 Trends show that housing affordability in Guernsey has been a long term issue.
-However, evidence has shown that it is feasible to require the provision of a percentage of affordable housing units on larger general market housing developments (i.e. 5 or more units).
+However, evidence has shown that it is feasible to require the provision of a percentage of affordable housing units on larger general market housing developments.
 See Glossary for definition of Affordable Housing.

+Plan Objective 5: Ensure access to housing for all